Tag: George Hollingbery

 The below Parliamentary question was asked by George Hollingbery on 2015-01-14.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what progress has been made on the implementation of emergency EU measures to manage sea bass stocks.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what information her Department holds on levels of by-catch of sea bass in other fisheries in Irish waters in the last three years.

 George Eustice